jsafrane/openlmi-doc/doc/mof/CIM_EthernetPort.rst

 ``uint16[]`` **Capabilities**

     Capabilities of the EthernetPort.
 For example, the Device might support AlertOnLan, WakeOnLan, Load Balancing, or FailOver.
 If failover or load balancing capabilities are listed, a SpareGroup (failover) or ExtraCapacityGroup (load balancing) should also be defined to completely describe the capability.
 LLDP indicates that this Ethernet Port is capable of supporting Link Layer Discovery Protocol (LLDP) communications.
 PoE indicates that this Ethernet Port is capable of supporting Power over Ethernet (PoE).
 EEE indicates that this Ethernet Port is capable of supporting Energy Efficient Ethernet (EEE).
 DCE indicates that this Ethernet Port is capable of supporting Data Center Ethernet.
 Data Center Ethernet requires support for Prioritiy-Based Flow Control (PFC), Enhanced Transmission Selection (ETS), and Data Center Bridging eXchange (DCBX) protocol.
+VDP indicates that this Ethernet Port is capable of supporting Virtual Station Interface (VSI) Discovery Protocol.
+S-Channel indicates that this Ethernet Port is capable of supporting S-Channel.

     ======== =============